mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 The first is the more traditional method of taking a shape brush or using the geometric tools to lay in color.
 This would be similar to using an analog marker or brush on paper.
 There are various block brushes in Krita, you can select **Block** Tag from the drop-down in the brush presets docker and use the brushes listed there.

 Add a layer underneath your line art layer and start painting with the brush.
-If you want to correct any area you can press :kbd:`E` and convert the same brush into an eraser.
+If you want to correct any area you can press the :kbd:`E` key and convert the same brush into an eraser.
 You can also use a layer each for different colors for more flexibility.

 Filling with Flood Fill tool
 """"""""""""""""""""""""""""